 With a playful and semi sadistic style of rope, he loves playing with balance and unbalance in rope, reading his partner and taking them to places they didn't expect.
 He owns and runs The Toronto Kinbaku Salon which is the oldest and longest running dedicated rope space and school in Canada.
 The Salon as it’s commonly referred to is a structured rope school teaching the Kazami style with classes running 5 days per week.

 While dedicated to the Kazami Style, JD has background in other styles and is able to meld various approaches to help people with developing and adding to their repertoires and creating their own individual style.

 Based in Toronto, AJ came to the Toronto Kinbaku Salon in 2015 and learned from OsakaDan and later Kazami Ranki.
 In 2017 he was honored to be appointed Deshi to Kazami Ranki and in 2018 was given the rank of master instructor of Kazami Ryu.
 With a PhD in Physics, AJ enjoys designing sustainable harnesses and Dynamic Transitions.

 Find AJ on social media:

-Toronto based rigger KJ first picked up rope 15 years ago and has been honing his skills in Shibari at the Toronto Kinbaku Salon since 2016 after being inspired to learn by watching the Shibari performances at MBE (Morpheus Bondage Extravaganza).
+KJ first picked up rope 15 years ago and started honing his skills at the Toronto Kinbaku Salon in 2016 after being inspired to learn by watching the Shibari performances at MBE (Morpheus Bondage Extravaganza).